Skip to content

 HTTP approval is best when you host websites on behalf of your customers who delegate their vanity domains or sub-domains to your servers.
 HTTP approval is not available for wildcard DNS names.

 • With DNS approval, the certificate authority looks up a special DNS record published under the DNS name.
 If you integrate SSLMate with your DNS provider, we'll take care of publishing the special DNS records.
-SSLMate integrates with Route 53, Google Cloud DNS, DNSimple, DNS Made Easy, Gandi, Cloudflare, DigitalOcean, Linode, Name.com, and NS1.
+SSLMate integrates with Route 53, Google Cloud DNS, Azure, DNSimple, DNS Made Easy, Gandi, Cloudflare, DigitalOcean, Linode, Name.com, and NS1.

 DNS approval is best when you own the domains which need certificates.